 Snake Plant Zeylanica

 Snake Plant Zeylanica or Sansevieria Zeylanica is a classic snake plant.
 Their sword-shaped leaves with a light green base layer and mottled dark green patterns make it really stand out.
 As with other snake plants, these succulents are extremely easy to look after, are experts at purifying the air, and can also tolerate low light conditions making them one of the best plants for beginners or stress-free plant parenting.
+We've also got the Laurentii version.

 Height is measured from the bottom of the plastic nursery pot (please allow a +/-10% variance).
 Diameter is the nursery pot diameter, so to get a pot that fits, the pot diameter should be bigger.